stevej2608/cefpython/docs/Knowledge-Base.md

 tools.
 For example if you encounter GPU issues then after the issue occured load the `chrome://gpu` to see a list of errors.

-Here is a list of supported `chrome://` protocol uris as of v55.2:
+Here is a list of commonly supported `chrome://` protocol uris:
 - chrome://accessibility
 - chrome://appcache-internals
 - chrome://blob-internals